-Traditional hand fixed cladding still dominates the use of Portland Stone cladding, particularly for the medium and smaller projects.
+Traditional hand fixed cladding is still widely used for Portland Stone cladding, particularly for the medium and smaller projects.
 The traditional hand fixed cladding system typically carries the load of the cladding to a load bearing fixing situated at the floor plate.
 The stones above are simply restrained using Restraint fixings.

 Compression joints are horizontal movement joints and are designed to accept the vertical movement of the structure